knative/serving/pkg/reconciler/v1alpha1/route/README.md

-In the case of inactive Revisions, a Route would direct requests through the Service `kbuffer-service`, with enough information in the headers so that the Service `kbuffer-service` Service can activate a Revision before relaying the traffic to it.
+In the case of inactive Revisions, a Route would direct requests through the Service `kbuffer-service`, with enough information in the headers so that the Service `kbuffer-service` can activate a Revision before relaying the traffic to it.

 From the same scenario of the previous example, if the Revision